hugovangalen/TheC64_Supported_Joysticks/README.md

 This is the full list of vendor- and product IDs from the `gamecontrollerdb.txt` file in the TheC64 firmware.
 It is unclear whether this is used for both (Mini and Maxi) variants of the emulator by Retro Games Ltd.

+The list is sorted on the vendor ID and product ID.

 ```
 0001:0001  Nintendo Wiimote
 0010:0082  Akishop Customs PS360+ v1.66